devmnj/MPrinter-Utility/README.md

 # MPrinterUtility
 Set default printer in Windows OS.
 The tool works Even if there were problem with manual default printer option.
-This is a tool for developers and software service personals
+#Requirements
+*Windows 7 or later

+*.Net Frame Work 4.5

+#Installing the Utility